CodeTheCity/CTC16-Air-Champs/README.md

 CURRENT HOLD: Reformatting the JSON file from the API into a Pandas Data Frame (Working)

-Dashboard Visulisation: Prototype Completed (refer to screen shots)
+Dashboard Visulisation: Prototype Completed (refer to screen shots https://github.com/CodeTheCity/CTC16-Air-Champs/tree/master/screenshots)
+The https://github.com/CodeTheCity/pollutionpatterns/tree/master/chart  code was updated charts and a new D3 Gauge was added in this repo.

 Workflow: WORKING - refer to Workflow PDF